 Type of Cookie: Soft vs. Crunchy Cookies

-One of the biggest factors that impact how long cookies last is whether they are soft or crunchy.
+One of the biggest factors that impact how long does a batch of cookies last is whether they are soft or crunchy.
 Generally, soft cookies tend to have a shorter shelf life.
 Why?
 Well, they contain more moisture, which can lead them to become soggy or overly soft when exposed to air.
 On the other hand, crunchy cookies are more durable and tend to stay fresh longer.
 This is because they have less moisture, which means they won’t go stale as quickly.

 If you want to bake soft treats that last, consider using ingredients like brown sugar to retain moisture.
 For more insights, explore the secret ingredient to keep cookies soft.